Welcome to Zealots of Zaldar

 Beyond Range: A character may attempt to throw an object beyond their throwing range.
 For each space beyond range, roll the Direction Die once.
 The object drifts 1 space in the rolled direction for each overshoot.
 For example, if a character with a throwing range of 7 attempts to throw an object 10 spaces away (3 spaces beyond range), they roll the Direction Die 3 times, and the object drifts 1 space in the rolled direction after each roll.

-Damage: The damage dealt by a thrown object depends on what is thrown.
-A thrown weapon deals that weapon's normal damage.
+Damage: A thrown weapon deals d4 damage unless the weapon's description specifically notes it can be thrown, in which case it deals the damage listed there.
 For other objects (rocks, furniture, etc.), Zaldar determines the damage based on the object's size and weight.
 The target rolls their Defense as normal.

 Thrown Potions and Fragile Items: Potions, flasks, and other fragile items shatter on impact at the space where they land, whether or not the throw was on target.

-1. The tripper rolls the following dice, and adds the results:
+1. The attacker rolls the following dice, and adds the results:

-2. The target of the trip rolls the following standard Defense dice, and adds the results:
+2. The target rolls the following, and adds the results:

 ( Add any relevant Defense modifiers to this roll.

-The Aim / Focus action may not be used with this roll. )
+The Aim / Focus action may not be used by either side. )

-3. Successful Trip: If the tripper's total is greater than or equal to the target's total, the trip has succeeded, and the target is affected accordingly.
+3. Successful Trip / Shove: If the attacker's total is greater than or equal to the target's total, the maneuver succeeds.
+The attacker chooses one:

-4. Failed Trip: If the tripper's total is less than the target's total, the target remains standing, and the action concludes.
+6. Failed Trip / Shove: If the attacker's total is less than the target's total, the target resists, and the action concludes.

 The World of Emara